jiangsai0502/jiangsai0502.github.io/Sai_FootPrint/2_MySQL.md

    $ mysql_secure_installation

    Securing the MySQL server deployment.
-   Enter password for user root:    #输入密码sai
+   Enter password for user root:    #输入密码will

    VALIDATE PASSWORD COMPONENT can be used to test passwords and improve security.
 It checks the strength of password and allows the users to set only those passwords which are secure enough.
 Would you like to setup VALIDATE PASSWORD component?